Department of Sociology

 BU Sociology Department Promise Grant

-The program grant provides two deserving students each year a small grant to help defray the high costs of applying to and attending graduate school, including application fees, GRE preparation, travel to potential graduate schools, and moving expenses.
+The promise grant provides two deserving students each year a small grant to help defray the high costs of applying to and attending graduate school, including application fees, GRE preparation, travel to potential graduate schools, and moving expenses.
 Applicants must be a graduating senior sociology major or minor with plans to enter an accredited graduate program within two years of graduation.
 Preference is given to students with demonstrated financial need, and to students pursuing an advanced degree in sociology or a related discipline.

 BU Undergraduate Sociology Association (BUUSA)